 Our Community Care Coordinator, hired mid-year, began right away convening with other agencies on the Island and in the County, bringing that knowledge and collaboration to our neighbors to help connect the dots that aging in place sometimes spreads out.
-Because she is volunteer hours operated the food bank and seasonal programs.
+Because she is children in the households that shop at the food bank.